GodotSteam/GodotSteam/docs/classes/matchmaking.md

 !!! function "requestLobbyList()"
 	Get a filtered list of relevant lobbies.

 	There can only be one active lobby search at a time.
 The old request will be canceled if a new one is started.
-Depending on the users connection to the Steam back-end, this call can take from 300ms to 5 seconds to complete, and has a timeout of 20 seconds.
+Depending on the user's connection to the Steam back-end, this call can take from 300ms to 5 seconds to complete, and has a timeout of 20 seconds.

 	Triggers a [lobby_match_list](#lobby_match_list) callback.